clarisma/just-the-docs/_source/python/mercator.md

 <h3>Length</h3>

-To convert a distance in Mercator units to meters (or other units), its length value to its equivalent Mercator units, specify it using a length unit along with a latitude value that determines the scale (as `lat` for degrees or `y` as a Mercator-projected equivalent).
+To convert a distance in Mercator units to meters (or other units), specify the desired `unit` (`meters` by default) as well as a latitude value that determines the scale (as `lat` for degrees or `y` as a Mercator-projected equivalent).

 The following are valid length units: